 Barr, James.
 Comparative Philology and the Text of the Old Testament (Winona Lake, Indiana: Eisenbrauns, 1987), p.
 23.

 This is shift from the third person to second person; in other words a shift from the third person form “Israel calls” to the second person construct, “your sins” and “your hostility”, This is a rhetorical device that drew the listener or the reader into something significant.
-It has been used previously when saying “What do you do?…They are the ones who survived the calamities”. ” while the basis should be ” You are the ones who survived the calamities.”
+It has been used previously when saying “What are you doing?…They are the ones who survived the afflictions”. ” while the basis should be ” You are the ones who survived the afflictions.”
 This does not concern us very much here, but I just wanted to show variation of the use of pronouns and that does not alter the original meaning of the text at all.

 Seerah Ibn Hisyam 915/1.